 Template

 The template (template) is the top-level structure in the VIL template language.
-This element is mandatory as it defines the frame for specifying how to instantiate a certain artefact.
+This element is mandatory as it defines the frame for specifying how to instantiate a certain artifact.
 Please note that exactly one template must be given in a VIL template file.

-The definition of a template requires a name, which acts for referring among VIL templates and a parameter list specifying the expected information from the calling VIL build script such as the actual configuration and the target artefact (fragment).
+The definition of a template requires a name, which acts for referring among VIL templates and a parameter list specifying the expected information from the calling VIL script such as the actual configuration and the target artifact (fragment).
 Please note that these two arguments must be provided to all VIL template scripts.